Biological Sciences

 Does the living world fascinate you?
 Are you interested in the innovation and commercial utilisation of bioscience knowledge?

 We'll support you to gain the skills and confidence employers want.
 This starts with understanding scientific theories and how they are used in the real world and continues through your assessments that focus on communication skills including presentations, report writing and teamwork.
-You will develop the practical skills used in research and commercial labs, including data handling and computing.
+You'll develop the practical skills used in research and commercial labs, including data handling and computing.
 Our labs are equipped with industry standard technology, including 3D electron microscopes.

 We’re proud of our nurturing environment with good connections between staff and students.
 You’ll benefit from research-active tutors and small group sizes.